CrossGeeks/FirebasePushNotificationPlugin/docs/AndroidCustomization.md

 #####  Notification Priority

-* Depending on the value of "priority" key in your data payload.
+* Depending on the value of **priority** key in your data payload.
 It will set the notification priority.
 Posible values are: "max", "high","default","low","min".

 The behaviour for these values: